MarcoPassanisi/marcopassanisi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m currently working in Protiviti as a Senior Security Consultant and I support our customer to adoption security service and products to protect their Data, Identities, Devices and Cloud Workloads.
+I’m currently working in Protiviti as a Cloud Security Architect and I support our customer to adoption security service and products to protect their Data, Identities, Devices and Cloud apps.

 # ✅ Credentials:
 * Microsoft Certified: Cybersecurity Architect Expert (SC-100)